microsoft/Federal-App-Innovation-Community/topics/kubernetes/README.md

-# Azure Kubernetes Service
+# Kubernetes on Azure

-This directory is dedicated to all things AKS!
+This directory is dedicated to all things Kubernetes on Azure!
+We will be including solutions that use (but not limited to) Azure Kubernetes Service, Azure RedHat OpenShift, and Rancher RKE2.

 ## Solutions & Patterns